ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : User-facing web page of the client software

 logo_uri (string)
-: Display image to represent the client software
+: Display image to represent the client software.
+The logo MAY be passed by value by using a data: URI {{!RFC2397}} referencing an image mediatype.

 ~~~
 "display": {